 The main difference however is not in the result but in the process of painting itself.
 Painter’s engine behaves more like real traditional media.
 You are not free to alter your painting once the strokes were put down (when it’s too late to Ctrl + Z) and erasing parts of it later on may leave marks difficult to conceal, even if painting on a new layer.
 This is much easier when working in Photoshop – it offers a balanced mix of both, traditional feel of your work and the convenience of using digital media.
 Thanks to that, it’s possible to achieve the same results – only much easier and faster.

 There is a lot of similarity between Photoshop and Painter’s tools, however their functions and options are not always the same.
 Some tools available in Painter are not present in Photoshop and vice versa.
 Some are in both programs but are much easier to use in one or the other.
-Below are some of the tools often used in digital painting or drawing that I found most difference in.
+Below are some of the tools often used in digital painting or drawing that I found worth mentioning.

 Straight line strokes